 Because the SMC is an educational program, we refer to the individual one-to-one service providers as "tutors."
 Before signing the commitments below, please note the following:

 - SMC tutors work with survivor moms who are learning about how past trauma can affect pregnancy and parenting.

 - Trauma heals in relationship, so the tutoring role is central.

-- Tutors work by telephone or in person to deliver the three core parts of psychoeducation: new information, skills practice, and emotional support.
+- Tutors work by telephone, video-conference, or in person to deliver the three core parts of psychoeducation: new information, skills practice, and emotional support.

 - Nurses, social workers, psychologists, midwives, physicians, doulas, health educators, community outreach workers, or other experienced staff can become Tutors.

-- The SMC is fully manualized; workbooks, fidelity guides, assessment and charting tools, and checklists help clients stay on track.
+- The SMC is fully manualized; workbooks, fidelity guides, assessment and charting tools, and checklists help tutors and clients stay on track.